rokmohar/alexa-assistant/readme.md

 19. Then pick the most appropriate geographical region (either US or EU as appropriate) and paste the ARN you copied in step 13 from the AWS Lambda setup.
 20. Select Yes for Account Linking

 At this point we will pause the setup of the skill and setup the google API.
-Copy the two Redirect URLs lower down the page (one will start with https://layla.amazon.com/api/skill/link the other https://pitangui.amazon.com/api/skill/link).
+Copy the two Redirect URLs lower down the page you are currently on (one will start with https://layla.amazon.com/api/skill/link the other https://pitangui.amazon.com/api/skill/link).
 We will need these during the setup of the Google API.

-**Leave this page open**
+**Leave this page open as we will come back to it after we have setup the Google Assistant API**

 ### Enable Google Assistant API:-
 To enable access to the Google Assistant API, do the following:

-1. In a **new** browser window, go to the Cloud Platform Console here https://console.cloud.google.com/project and then to the Projects page.
+1. In a **new** browser tab or window, go to the Cloud Platform Console here https://console.cloud.google.com/project and then to the Projects page.
 2. Click on "Create Project"
-3. Give the project a name, it doesn't really matter what it is but it needs to be unique so google will add a series of numbers to the end of the name if somebody has alreday used it.
+3. Give the project a name, it doesn't really matter what it is but it needs to be unique so google will add a series of numbers to the end of the name if somebody has already used it.
 Press create.
 4. Click on the name of the project that you just created.
 This will take you to an IAM & ADMIN page.
 Do nothing with this page.
-5. Click on this link: - https://console.developers.google.com/apis/api/embeddedassistant.googleapis.com/overview This will take you to a page entitled API manager.
+5. Click on this link: - https://console.developers.google.com/apis/api/embeddedassistant.googleapis.com/overview This will take you to a page entitled "API manager".
 6. Click on the blue text near the top that says "ENABLE".
 7. Once the next page had loaded - do nothing with this page.
-8. Click on this link:- https://console.developers.google.com/apis/credentials/oauthclient
+8. Click on this link:- https://console.developers.google.com/apis/credentials/oauthclient This will take you to a page entitled "Create Client ID".
 9. You may need to set a product name for the product consent screen.
 On the OAuth consent screen tab, give the product a name (pick anything you want) and click Save.
 10. Click Web application and set the name to "google_assistant".
 Under Authorised redirect URIs, paste the first of the "Redirect URLS" from the skill setup page and hit "Enter"
 11. A second box will appear - into this paste the second "Redirect URL" and then hit "Enter" again